 One night while at home I got that same awful pain I had when I was 19.
-It was a Friday night and I knew I had to just ride it out with over the counter medicine until I could get it fixed.
-At this point I had already had a few molars pulled at the University of Texas where they charge 45.
-It was cheaper to pull them than to fix them.
-But this molar was in the front.
-I knew I HAD to get it treated.
-I started Googling "Charity dentist" "Cheap dentist" "Pro Bono Dental Work".
-Some names came up and I Facebooked stalked them.
-I sent a bunch of messages to a lot of different dentist.
-Only one responded and that was Dr. David Hassid.
-He asked me what day I would be available to go to his office, he said he would do my exam and xrays for free and we could then talk about pricing.
+It was a Friday night and I knew I had to just ride it out with over-the-counter medicine until I could get it fixed.
+At this point I had already had a few molars pulled at the University of Texas where they charged very little.
+It was cheaper to pull them than to fix them, but this molar was in the front and I knew I had to get it treated.
+I started searching the internet for things like charity dentists, cheap dentists, and pro bono dental work.
+Some names came up and I Facebook-stalked them.
+I sent a bunch of messages to a lot of different dentists, but only one responded: Dr. David Hassid.
+He asked me what day I would be available to go to his office.
+He said he would do my exam and x-rays for free and we could then talk about pricing.
 He also told me the most important thing to do was to get me out of pain as soon as possible.
-I couldn't believe!
-I was finally going to get my first dental checkup at 31.
+I couldn't believe it!
+I was finally going to get my first dental checkup at the age of 31.
 He scheduled me for that following Thursday.
 I went in and his dental assistant came out and greeted me.
-He came in, he introduced himself and started doing my check up.
-He got xrays, took pictures, and poked around a little.
-He then told me I would need this and that and this and that and all I heard was $$$$$$$$$$$$$$.
+He came in, introduced himself, and started doing my check-up.
+He got x-rays, took pictures, and poked around a little.
+He then told me all of the work I would need done, but all I heard was money I didn't have.
 He said he could go ahead and pull one of the molars that needed to be pulled out that day.
-He said whatever I was able to pay that day it was fine, he would do a invoice and then give me a discount.
-My bill was around 5,500.
-He brought it down to 3100.
-And on top of that he gave me an opportunity to pay it in pymts.
-Since then he pulled 3 teeth, he did a root canal and crown, he did about 7 fillings, and he fixed my chipped tooth.
-It has been about 2 years of me going to him.
+He said whatever I was able to pay that day was fine, and he would do an invoice and then give me a discount.
+My bill was around $5,500, but he brought it down to $3,100.
+On top of that, he gave me an opportunity to pay it in payments.
+Since then, he has pulled three teeth, done a root canal and a crown, seven fillings, and fixed my chipped tooth.
+It has been about two years of me going to him.
 My son now sees him as well.
-I cannot and will not ever be able to sing him enough praises for being the type of person he is.
-He is caring, he treats you with dignity, his whole office is just awesome.
+I cannot and will not ever be able to sing his praises enough for being the type of person he is.
+He is caring, he treats you with dignity, and his whole office is just awesome.
 He does a lot of other charity work as well.
 He helps at Houston's Food Bank, he helps at animal shelters.
 He is just awesome!
 There are no words to describe Dr. Hassid.
 He helps you in any way he can and I just want other people to know about this hidden Houston gem we have.
 If you're ever in Houston and need dental work, don't hesitate to call Dr. Hassid.